Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace for the setting to take effect
+  >The namespace for the setting to take effect.

 - value: `boolean`
-  >`true` for resetting the expiration settings on access, `false` for keeping them in effect
+  >`true` for resetting the expiration settings on access, `false` for keeping them in effect.

 Example: